chari00/React-api-project/Readme.md

 5. Enter `npm install bootstrap` in the command line to install _`Bootstrap`_, then add `import 'bootstrap/dist/css/bootstrap.min.css'` to the `index.js` file.
 6. To install _`moment.js package`_ enter `npm i moment` in the command line.
 7. To install _`Movie-info`_ enter `npm i -g movie-info` in the command line.

+### Build with:

+- **React** is a JavaScript library developed by Facebook which, among other things, was used to build Instagram.com.
+Its aim is to allow developers to easily create fast user interfaces for websites and applications alike.
+The main concept of React. js is virtual DOM.
+- **MomentJS** is a JavaScript library which helps is parsing, validating, manipulating and displaying date/time in JavaScript in a very easy way.
+- **Bootstrap** is the most popular HTML, CSS, and JavaScript framework for developing responsive, mobile-first websites.
+- **API** are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
+- **JavaScript** is a scripting or programming language that allows you to implement complex features on web pages.
+- **CSS** is a computer language for laying out and structuring web pages.

 ## Usage
 Click [DEMO-VIDEO]() to see how to use the app.